bjmedina/home/about.md

 </center></figure>

-My name is Bryan Medina, an incoming Ph.D. student in [Brain and Cognitive Sciences](https://bcs.mit.edu/) at [MIT](http://web.mit.edu/) and a NSF Graduate Research Fellow, where I currently work in the [Lab for Computational Audition](http://mcdermottlab.mit.edu/).
+My name is Bryan Medina (he/him), an incoming Ph.D. student in [Brain and Cognitive Sciences](https://bcs.mit.edu/) at [MIT](http://web.mit.edu/) and a NSF Graduate Research Fellow, where I currently work in the [Lab for Computational Audition](http://mcdermottlab.mit.edu/).
 Before that, I was an undergrad studying Computer Science, Cognitive Sciences, and Mathematics at the [University of Central Florida](https://www.ucf.edu/).
 I've also worked with [Dr. Rob Kass](https://www.stat.cmu.edu/~kass/) at [Carnegie Mellon University](https://www.cmu.edu/).
 Feel free to check out my [CV](/cv).

 As far as my research interests go, I am very interested in understanding the neural mechanisms that underlie human perception, especially of sound.
 Currently, I am studying the viability of deep neural networks as a normative model for pitch perception.